 How to create a TikTok marketing strategy

-TikTok trends can seem random, and there’s no such thing as a surefire marketing strategy, just ask TikTok’s Global Creative Strategist.
-Here’s how to develop a TikTok marketing strategy to start with and adapt along your TikTok journey.
+Here’s how to develop a TikTok marketing strategy that’s made to adapt along your TikTok journey.

 Get familiar with TikTok

 Get the full lowdown on how the algorithm works here.
 You can also brush up on all things TikTok by taking courses in the TikTok Business Learning Center.

 Define your target audience

 Who do you hope to reach on TikTok?
 Before you start creating content, learn about the TikTok demographics, and identify those who might be interested in your brand.

 TikTok is most popular with teens, but it would be a mistake to write TikTok off as a teen app.
 The 20-29-year-old cohort follows close behind teenagers in the U.S. In China, “glam-mas” are showing that fashion only gets better with age.
 Looking to expand your reach in India?
 You may want to reconsider.
 The video sharing app has been banned there since June 2020.